 Some of our Kiwi readers might wonder why this word has made our list, since its a common insult reserved for annoying jerks Down Under.
-It’s also not unheard of to call a mean person a “rotten” or “bad egg” (conversely, you could call someone nice a “good egg,” but that’s probably not the first compliment that comes to mind).
+It’s also not unheard of to call a mean person a “rotten egg” or “bad egg.”
+Conversely, you could call someone nice a “good egg,” but that’s probably not the most common compliment in the world.

 Back in the ’20s, “egg” was also just another word for “man,” as in “What’s up, egg?”
 It could also be used to refer to a wealthy person who lives lavishly.
-This most likely comes from F. Scott Fitzgerald’s fictional suburb of West Egg, where the Great Gatsby himself threw ritzy parties and lived a life of luxury among his fellow new money elite.
+This usage might come from F. Scott Fitzgerald’s fictional suburb of West Egg, where the Great Gatsby himself threw ritzy parties and lived a life of luxury among his fellow new money elite.

 This is certainly a creative way to praise someone who knows what they’re doing, but did this random expression originate from the versatile knowledge it takes to cut an onion without shedding a tear?

-We could all use a bit more cheer this year (anyone else have a rough 2019?), so out of all the words on our list, we’re really hoping this bit of 1920s slang makes a comeback.
+We could all use a bit more cheer this year, so out of all the words on our list, we’re really hoping this bit of 1920s slang makes a comeback.
 “Glad” comes from various Germanic words for “shiny” or “smooth.”
 Eventually, this came to mean bright, gleaming or joyful.
 Today, “glad rags” is considered an old-fashioned, British term for fancy clothes.
 It may seem like an oxymoron to call nice clothes “rags,” but the phrase is quite catchy.

 In truth, this expression dates all the way back to the turn of the last century, but if there was ever a decade to dust off your spiffy clothes and go dancing, it was the Roaring Twenties.
 Nowadays you don’t have to be an egg or a flapper to wear some “glad rags”: just blast your favorite song and slip into an outfit that makes you feel like you could take on the world.